 That’s the way it’s used in John 3:16.
 To paraphrase: in this way, God loved the world that He gave His only begotten Son.
 That whoever believes in Him will not perish but have everlasting life.

-Love is another word that can easily become misleading.
+Love is another word that can easily become misleading in John 3:16 and in our lives.
 We have to be careful to understand what is meant by the word love.
 In English, the word has a full range of meanings, some of which are not what the Scriptures mean when they talk about love.
 When it is properly interpreted and expressed, love is powerfully indicative of what it means to live the kind of life that God has called us to live—the kind of life that is to be found in Jesus Christ.

 Paul taught, for example, that love is the fulfillment of the law: